Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/investigator.md

 Starting at 13th level, you have advantage on Intelligence (Investigation) checks.

 # Forced Opening
-Starting at 17th level, when an attack that benefits from your Momentary Opening feature misses, the target takes half damage of the additional damage that would have been dealt.
+Starting at 17th level, when an attack that benefits from your Momentary Opening feature misses, the target takes half damage of the additional damage that attack would have dealt.